Agriculture food and safety

 Leveraging Global Partnerships to Implement the WTO Agreement on Fisheries Subsidies

 The WTO Agreement on Fisheries Subsidies aims to enhance the sustainability of fisheries resources by prohibiting some of the most harmful types of fisheries subsidies.
-Implementation of the Agreement will enhance fisheries sustainability which in turn will make an important contribution to strengthening global food security.
-This report highlights the importance of international collaboration in assisting developing and least developed country (LDC) members in overcoming the challenges associated with implementing the Agreement.
+Implementation of the Agreement will enhance fisheries sustainability, which in turn will make an important contribution to strengthening global food security.
+This report highlights the importance of international collaboration in assisting developing and least developed country (LDC) Read More

 The Benefits Of Taking Part